MentalMoustache/roar-docs/docs/setup.md

     ~~~
     ./roarengine config/tests/linux.conf
     ~~~

+Note: Refer to the full [documentation on correct startup and shutdown for Roar](https://github.com/roarengine/roar-docs/blob/master/docs/running.md) in **production**.

 You now have a functional Roar Engine server.
 To start doing interesting things with it, you'll need to setup the **configuration XML files** located in `/bin/data`.
 For information on how to setup these files, refer to the [configuration file docs](https://github.com/roarengine/roar-docs/tree/master/docs/configuration_files).